jcdendrite/devtools/README.md

 # devtools

-This repository houses scripts to manage a local development environment.
+This repository houses guides and scripts to manage a local development environment.

 ## Native installation